 In the event that penalties have been agreed, they shall have the value of lump-sum compensation, in full discharge and shall be exclusive of any other sanction or compensation.
 In no case may they exceed 0.5% of the value of the product in arrears, per full week of arrears, with a maximum cumulative amount of 5%.

 The following provisions apply when the product covered by the contract is equipment and it has been agreed that assembly, installation, testing and/or commissioning shall be carried out by the Supplier (which may delegate or subcontract all or part of it to any person of its choice).

 The Customer undertakes to provide the Supplier with its prevention plan for access to the site on the agreed date.
-The Supplier shall ensure that its personnel comply with this plan.
+The Supplier shall ensure that its personnel complies with this plan.

 The Customer undertakes to provide the Supplier with the necessary competent personnel free of charge.
 The Customer must provide the facilities and services (including offices, utilities, fluids and energy, consumables and accessories, etc.) necessary for the correct execution of on-site operations.
 After use, these installations will be returned to the Customer and the Supplier shall not be held liable for their normal wear and tear and/or any damage resulting from their reasonable use.

-The Supplier’s liability for compliance or delay shall be excluded if the Customer has failed to fulfil its obligations.
+The Supplier’s liability for compliance or delay shall be excluded if the Customer has failed to fulfill its obligations.